delameter/pytermor/docs/guide/low-level.rst

    :align: center
    :class: no-scaled-link

 As you can see, the update went well -- we kept all the previously applied formatting.
 Of course, this method cannot be 100% applicable; for example, imagine that original text was colored blue.
-After the update "string" word won't be blue anymore, as we used `COLOR_OFF <sequence.COLOR_OFF>` escape sequence to neutralize our own yellow color.
+After the update "string" word won't be blue anymore, as we used ``sequence.COLOR_OFF`` escape sequence to neutralize our own yellow color.
 But it still can be helpful for a majority of cases (especially when text is generated and formatted by the same program and in one go).

 --------------------------------
 Working with *Spans*
 --------------------------------

 Use `Span` constructor to create new instance with specified control sequence(s) as a opening/starter sequence and **automatically composed** closing sequence that will terminate attributes defined in opening sequence while keeping the others (soft reset).

 Resulting sequence params' order is the same as argument's order.